Tag Archives: Reading Comprehension

 Science of Reading and the National Reading Panel

 If you have been in education as long as I have, you probably remember the National Reading Panel report that came out in 2000.
 If not, here is a brief overview.
 In 1997, Congress wanted a report on the state of scientifically valid research about effective reading instruction.
 So, they convened a panel of 14 experts (Timothy Shanahan was one).
-The experts represented scientists, reading teachers, administrator, parents and professors, and they also gathered insights and information from the general public in several town hall meetings.
+The experts represented scientists, reading teachers, administrators, parents and professors, and they also gathered insights and information from the general public in several town hall meetings.
 For three years they met to review the available research and draw conclusions about what effective reading instruction looks like.
 Their conclusions are generally summed up as the Five Pillars of Reading Instruction.

 The Five Pillars of reading instruction as identified by the National Reading Panel in 2000 are: